bedirhak/bedirhak/README.md

 - 👋 Hi, I’m @bedirhak
 - 👀 I’m interested in Front-end Technologies.
 - 📫 How to reach me -> Linkedin https://www.linkedin.com/in/bedirhan-kara/
-- I'm part of the optimus team at Insider.